Quick Introduction to ASP .NET core 1.1.

 Being a custom software development expert in Microsoft technologies, Diatom has expertise not only in .NET Framework but also in .NET Core.
-In the following article we will primarily focus on the .NET Core technology.
-Feel free to read a separate article on the .NET technology here.
+In the following article, we will primarily focus on the .NET Core technology.

 First, we will quickly review the history of server-side scripting technology to gain a better understanding of where we are right now and what we should expect in the near future.